cresset-template/cresset/README.md

   change greatly between different releases and that configurations for one release may not work for another one.
 - `hub` is derived from the official PyTorch Docker Hub image and serves a similar function as the `ngc` service described above.
+However, the PyTorch Docker images are more stable compared to the NGC images.
 - `simple` is derived from the Official Ubuntu Linux image by default as some corporations restrict the use of Docker images not officially verified by Docker.
-It installs all packages via `conda` by default and can optionally install reproducible environments via `conda-lock`.
+It installs all packages via `conda` by default and can optionally install highly reproducible environments via `conda-lock`.
 Note that `pip` packages can also be installed via `conda`.
 Also, the base image can be configured to use images other than the Official Linux Docker images.
   **The `simple` service is recommended for users without compiled dependencies.**

 The `Makefile` has been configured to take values specified in the `.env` file